Beauty fans, get ready. As Sephora opens at Meadowhall this week, this is how to grab a goodie bag

-This is when Sephora Meadowhall opens this week (and how to get those exclusive Sephora goodie bags)
+Sephora Meadowhall opens this week.
+This is how to get an exclusive Sephora goodie bag

 There will be an official opening ceremony when the store opens at 9am sharp, this Friday, July 11.
 Best of all, there will be exclusive goodie bags for the first 500 in the queue, who will receive a fabric wristband, but expect epic queues.

-As to where you can queue from, and where, Meadowhall will be sharing all the information via its social media channels from Thursday: TikTok: @lovemeadowhall, Insta: @lovemeadowhall, or Facebook:@lovemeadowhall
+As to when you can queue from, and where, Meadowhall will be sharing all the information via its social media channels from Thursday: TikTok: @lovemeadowhall, Insta: @lovemeadowhall, or Facebook:@lovemeadowhall

 The opening day will also feature refreshments, entertainment, pro sessions, DJs, spin to win, and queue freebies.